Bira/octopus-carnival/_drafts/wir-neverwinter-nn-encounters.md

 once per encounter he can **Twist Space** to teleport 3 squares.
 If he chooses to appear in an enemy's space with this, they swap positions and the enemy grants combat advantage for a turn.

+## Impressions

+I think Galt is our most pleasant surprise here, in terms of both his lore and his mechanics.
+As for the other two, Sabine is more dangerous than Dagult if you give her a mount and fix the damage on her MM2 stat block.
+I think this makes sense, both in-setting and narratively.
+She's kind of his Dragon, in TVTropes parlance.